hhru/api/docs_eng/payable/employer_services.md

 Name | Type | Description
 ---|---|---
 id | string | Service type ID
-name | string | Localised name of service type
+name | string | Localized name of service type

 <a name="balance"></a>
 #### Object `balance`

-Balance is current for package services.
+Balance is up-to-date for packet services.

 Name | Type | Description
 ---|---|---
-initial | number | Balance value at the time of service activation actual | number | Current balance value
+initial | numeral | Balance value at the time of service activation actual | numeral | Current balance value

-### Ошибки
+### Errors

-* `403 Forbidden` – current user is not an employer
+* `403 Forbidden` — current user is not the employer
-* `404 Not Found` – specified employer does not exist
+* `404 Not Found` – the employer named does not exist
-* `404 Not Found` – current user does not have the appropriate privileges to view information
+* `404 Not Found` – current user has no data viewing rights